MinDutch03/Puzzle_game/README.md

 * Path Configuration: You can see instructions on many IDEs here: https://openjfx.io/openjfx-docs/#introduction

 ### Executing program
-* How to run the program:
+* How to run the program:\n
-Step 1: Locate to "./src/Scene/"
+Step 1: Locate to "./src/Scene/"\n
 Step 2: Press "Run" button

 ## Authors